SOUMYADIPRONY/SOUMYADIPRONY/README.md

 ## Who am I?
-👦🏼 I am currently working as Systems Engineer where I am working as a Python developer and tools with OpenAI at [Infosys](https://www.infosys.com/)
+👦🏼 I am currently working as a Senior Systems Engineer working in GenAI application development with Python backend and API  at [Infosys](https://www.infosys.com/)
 🏡 Did my Undergrad from **College of Engineering and Management,Kolaghat** affiliated to Maulana Abul Kalam Azad University of Technology
 🧑‍💻 BTech CSE Class of 2022
 - Techie at core